PySimpleGUI/PySimpleGUI/docs/index.md

 More information about installing tkinter can be found here: https://www.techinfected.net/2015/09/how-to-install-and-use-tkinter-in-ubuntu-debian-linux-mint.html

+### Installing typing module for Python 3.4 (Raspberry Pi)

+In order for the docstrings to work correctly the `typing` module is used.
+In Python version 3.4 the typing module is not part of Python and must be installed separately.
+You'll see a warning printed on the console if this module isn't installed.

+You can pip install `typing` just like PySimpleGUI.
+However it's not a requirement as PySimpleGUI will run fine without typing installed as it's only used by the docstrings.

 ### Installing for Python 2.7

 **IMPORTANT** PySimpleGUI27 will disappear from the GitHub on Dec 31, 2019.
 PLEASE migrate to 3.6 at least.
 It's not painful for most people.